OPRAmachine/opramachine-docs/content/_index.md

 outages both on this platform and on the OPRAmachine blog (blog.opramachine.com).

 ## Help make this documentation better
 Want to improve a page of this documentation?
 Feel free to update the content, just click the **Edit this page** link displayed on top right of each page, and submit a pull request with your changes.
-{{%alert%}}Your modification will be deployed automatically when merged.{{%/alert%}}
+Your changes will be deployed automatically when merged.

 ## Your feedback
 Please reach out to the documentation's editor, Gavin Rozzi, www.gavinrozzi.com with any feedback about this documentation.
 Feedback may also be submitted to any other member of the OPRAmachine team for their consideration.
 Issues may be submitted via Github to any of our website repositories.